railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

 Stock Moves
 -----------

-To look at the history of transactions about a product or a given location, use the menu *Stock Management > Traceability > Low Level > Stock Moves*.
+To look at the history of transactions about a product or a given location, use the menu :menuselection:`Stock Management --> Traceability --> Low Level --> Stock Moves`.
 All the operations are then available.
 You can filter on the various field to retrieve the operations about an order, or a production, or a source location, or any given destination.

 .. figure:: images/stock_move_tree.png
    :align: center